Slater and Gordon can advise you 24 hours 7 days a week and provide legal representation for a speeding offence anywhere

 Slater and Gordon Lawyers offer a free consultation to discuss your speeding offence.
-We are one of the UK's largest and well known law firms with offices in London, Manchester, Watford, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.
+We are one of the UK's largest and well known law firms with offices in London, Manchester, Watford, Liverpool, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge & Preston.

 In most speeding offence cases, the severity of the punishment depends on how far you exceeded the speed limit.
 Driving 35mph in a 30mph zone for example, is unlikely to result in disqualification, unless you are a repeat offender and are at risk of accumulating 12 penalty points within a three year period.
 As a rule of thumb, being caught driving in excess of 45-50 per cent of the speed limit could lead to instant driving ban.

 In many cases, drivers caught speeding will be issued a Fixed Penalty Notice which carries a minimum fine of £100 and three penalty points on your driving licence.
 Anyone who accumulates 12 or more penalty points within a three year period, however, risks being disqualified from driving.